syall/knowit/content/posts/the-browser-as-a-program.md

 Yes!
 Like we've been doing, these resources can be accessed via URLs.

-But let's take a step back: What is a URL?
+Let's take a step back: *What is a URL?*

-By definition, a URL stands for Uniform Resource Locator, a location of a resource.
+By definition, URL stands for Uniform Resource Locator, essentially a standard to define a location of a resource.

 All of these URLs we have been using are just specifying a server domain and a resource defined at that path.

-The path on the server-side could be implemented with a complex framework or simply point to a static file but either way, the path specifies a request to a location on the server that the server can respond to!
+The path on the server's side could be implemented with a complex framework or simply point to a static file but either way, the path specifies a request to the server that the server can respond to!

 For example, the game is published from the contents of the `master` branch, meaning the [whole entire repository](https://github.com/syall/way-to-go) is requestable (except `CNAME` which is used only in deployment).